Child Injured in a Car Accident

 For many parents, the idea of their beloved child being injured in a car accident is the stuff of nightmares.
 Unfortunately, far too many parents find themselves in this exact position.

-If your child was hurt in a car accident caused by another person or entity's negligence, they may be entitled to compensation for a wide range of related damages.
+Was your child injured in a car crash?
+If your child was injured in Delaware in a car accident caused by another person or entity's negligence, they may be entitled to compensation for a wide range of related damages.
+But how do you file a personal injury claim for a child?
 Before you take legal action, here's what you should know.

 Child Injuries Associated With Car Accidents

 Children are particularly vulnerable to injury in the event of an accident.
-In fact, even safety features meant to protect vehicle occupants—such as seat belts and airbags—can be deadly for children if misused.
-Some of the most common child injuries associated with car accidents include:
+In fact, even safety features meant to protect vehicle occupants — such as seat belts and airbags — can be deadly for children if misused.
+Some of the most common injuries associated with a car accident involving a child include:

 - Lacerations and contusions